FAdy-200/problem_solving/README.md

 ## Structure

 Each problem solution is contained within its own file named after the problem's number or it's full name.
+If applicable the file will have the problem link commented as the first line.

 ### Folders